hcutchley/Blender_oldGPU/README.md

 Making Patch:

-   located under \intern\cycles\device\cuda\device.cpp
-    Open the device.ccp in a text/code editor
+   Open device.cpp

-            example: "C:\Blender_git\blender\intern\cycles\device\cuda\device.cpp"
+    example location "C:\Blender_git\blender\intern\cycles\device\cuda\device.cpp"

    Find the function: if (!cudaSupportsDevice(num))
     Should look like:

     if (!cudaSupportsDevice(num)) {
       LOG_INFO << "Ignoring device \"" << name << "\", this graphics card is no longer supported.";
       continue;
     }

-   Replace the function with the one below and Save the file - READ THE INSTRUCTIONS ABOVE FUNCTION FIRST
+   Replace the function with the one below and save - READ THE INSTRUCTIONS BELOW FIRST

    //Using your graphics card name in place of MX350 and the (major == 6 && minor == 1) is for CUDA 6.1, replace with your CUDA structure//
     Function: